Westchester Homes & Real Estate

 Westchester County Community Amenities

-Despite its proximity to "The City That Never Sleeps," Westchester County is a wonderful area to rest one's head.
+Despite its proximity to "The City That Never Sleeps," Westchester County is a wonderful area to rest one's head and has its own strong economy.
 The county is home to nearly one million residents, yet its many different villages and towns manage to maintain a small-town feel.
 This is due in large part to the plethora of green space that exists throughout Westchester County, though it's worth noting that county neighborhoods closest to New York City are mostly urban.

 While water recreation may not be the first thing that comes to mind in the NYC area, Westchester County's location on the Long Island Sound makes it a water lover's paradise.
 Swimming, sailing, and fishing are extremely popular pastimes in the area, and much of Westchester County's history and culture grew from nautical roots.